AnnaFrances8/JOIN-Software-v1/README.md

 # JOIN-Software-v1

-Image processing tool designed specifically for working with microscopy images, especially those captured using 3D digital microscopes.
-This tool provides four essential functions designed for microscopy data:
+Image processing program optimized for microscopy images, especially those from 3D digital microscopes.
+This tool provides four essential functions:

-Stitch: Combine multiple microscopy images to create panoramic or high-resolution images, ideal for 3D digital microscopy data to capture a broader field of view or more detailed information.
+**Stitch**: Combine multiple microscopy images to create panoramic or high-resolution images, ideal for 3D digital microscopy data to capture a broader field of view or more detailed information.

-Resize: Adjust the size of your microscopy images by specifying scaling factors for width and height, ensuring they are perfectly suited for your analysis.
+**Resize**: Adjust the size of your microscopy images by specifying scaling factors for width and height, ensuring they are perfectly suited for your analysis.

-Remove Background: Eliminate background noise and distractions from your microscopy images, enhancing the clarity of your sample.
+**Remove Background**: Eliminate background noise and distractions from your microscopy images, enhancing the clarity of your sample.
 Perfect for publication figures.

-Sharpen: Enhance the intricate details and structures within your 3D microscopy images, allowing for more precise analysis.
+**Sharpen**: Enhance the intricate details and structures within your 3D microscopy images, allowing for more precise analysis.

 ## Usage Instructions 🚀
 #### Stitching